open-contracting/standard/standard/docs/en/implementation/serialization.md

 Whatever serialization is used for Open Contracting Data, a single file may contain one or more release and records.

 The release and record data package schemas describe the key meta-data that must be supplied for any file providing Open Contracting Data.
-This includes the publishedDate, publisher, uri for accessing the file, and the licensing details for the file.
+This includes the `publishedDate`, `publisher`, `uri` for accessing the file, and the licensing details for the file.